CloudGlitch/NewTabSearch/extensions/help.md

 to enter urls in search bar start with `https://` then click enter or search button.

 to enter file url start with `file://C:/`.

-This New Tab Extension is made for Microsoft Edge, to enter `edge://` urls start with `edge://`.
 ## shortcut keys and quick access
 ### Searching
 `alt + w` to search the web